ryota-sugimoto/virome_scripts/utils/README.md

 ## filter_fasta_by_id.py

-Filter FASTA records with specific IDs from the input FASTA file.
+Filter out the FASTA records with specific IDs from the input FASTA file.
 The IDs can be specifed by the command or a file with the `-f` option.
-The ID file should be listing the FASTA records each line.
+The ID file should be listing the FASTA records in each line.

 ### Example
 ```